-Wednesday, June 21—6:30pm—East End Chefs welcomes the owners of Sam’s Restaurant, located on Newtown Lane in East Hampton.
-Graham & Martha Quinn will start with their classic Caesar Salad, followed by shrimp cocktail, and a delicious main course of Lasagna.
-Tartufo will be served for dessert.
+Wednesday, September 27—6:30pm—East End Chefs welcomes Craig Atwood, executive chef at East Hampton Point, located at 295 Three Mile Harbor Road, East Hampton.
+Chef Atwood will begin the evening with a flan of local corn, served with farm greens and pecorino romano cheese.
+The main course will be roasted free range chicken, yukon gold potatoes and local squash with a lemon verbena jus.
+Dessert will be assorted ice cream sandwiches served with a warm caramel sauce.
 Call Lillian at 631-329-2151 to reserve a space for this special evening.
 Seating is limited and you must have a reservation to attend.
 Donation is $30 at the door and refreshments are available to purchase.

 St. Luke’s needs additional greeters for the 8am and 10am services on Sundays.
 There is a signup sheet for the 8am service on the table outside Hoie Hall.
 Anyone who might be interested in volunteering for the 10am service should contact Sandy Conklin at 631-324-5387.
 Your help would be greatly appreciated!

 Bible Study has completed for this year.
 It will resume in the Fall.
 Please watch here and in the Sunday bulletin for more information.